-Van hier tot Tokio: A history of Dutch-Japanese relations – DutchReview
+Van hier tot Tokio: a history of Dutch-Japanese relations – DutchReview

 Post-war relations

-The Dutch no longer had a special place in Japan, and the war made things even more sour.
+The Dutch no longer had a special place in Japan, and the war made things even sourer.
 Yet in the decades following the war, the countries started to get slowly close again.

 One of the most notable events is the opening of “Holland Village” close to Nagasaki in 1983.
 A recreation of an actual Dutch village, the project turned out be such a success that it subsequently got extended to “Huis ten Bosch”, opened in 1993.